Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Setup

-Here, $|\mathcal{Z}(\mathbf{N}_{I\cdot})|$ denotes the cardinality of the set $\mathcal{Z}(\mathbf{N}_{I\cdot})$.
-Importantly, the right-hand side of the equality in \eqref{eq:strong_ig} does not depend on the potential outcomes or unmeasured confounders and can be explicitly computed from elementary combinatorics.
+The term $|\mathcal{Z}(\mathbf{N}_{I\cdot})|$ denotes the cardinality of the set $\mathcal{Z}(\mathbf{N}_{I\cdot})$.
+Importantly, the right-hand side of the first equality in equation \eqref{eq:strong_ig} does not depend on the potential outcomes or unmeasured confounders and can be explicitly computed from elementary combinatorics.